 Figure 1.
-Time course of the effects of 100 μM carbenoxolone on gluconeogenesis from fructose and oxygen consumption in livers from fasted rats.
-Samples were collected in 2-min intervals and aliquots were used for the enzymatic measurement of glucose, L-lactate, and pyruvate.
+Time course of the effects of 100 μM carbenoxolone on gluconeogenesis from lactate and oxygen consumption in livers from fasted rats.
+Samples of the effluent perfusate were withdrawn for the measurement of glucose.
 Oxygen in the venous perfusate was monitored polarographically.
-The fructose and carbenoxolone infusion times are indicated by horizontal bars.
-Data representmeans (±SEM) of four liver perfusion experiments.
+The lactate and carbenoxolone infusion times are indicated by horizontal bars.Data representmeans (±SEM) of four liver perfusion experiments.

 Figure 2.
-Concentration dependence of the action of carbenoxolone on the metabolic fluxes resulting from fructose metabolism in livers from fasted rats.
-The data were obtained from experiments of the kind illustrated in Figure 3 with 5 mM fructose as the gluconeogenic substrate.
-The control values (zero carbenoxolone) correspond to the rates found in the presence of fructose just before the onset of carbenoxolone infusion (30 min of perfusion) minus the basal rates (i.e., before the onset of fructose infusion).
-Rates in the presence of fructose+carbenoxolone were evaluated after 66 min of perfusion and also subtracted from the same basal rates.
-Each datum point represents the mean (±SEM) of four liver perfusion experiments.
-Asterisks indicate statistical significance in comparison with the control condition, as revealed by variance analysis with post hoc Newman-Keuls test (p <0.05).
+Concentration dependence of the action of carbenoxolone on glucose production from lactate and oxygen consumption in livers from fasted rats.
+The data were obtained from experiments of the kind illustrated by Figure 1.
+The control values (zero carbenoxolone) correspond to the rates found in the presence of lactate just before the onset of carbenoxolone infusion (30 min of perfusion) minus the basal rates (i.e., before the onset of lactate infusion).
+Rates in the presence of lactate+carbenoxolone were evaluated after 70 min of perfusion and also subtracted from the same basal rates.
+Each datum point represents themean (±SEM) of three to five liver perfusion experiments.
+Asterisks indicate statistical significance in comparison with the control condition as revealed by variance analysis with post hoc Newman-Keuls test (p <0.05).